Sheriff: 3 dead, 3 wounded in shooting at Wisconsin tavern

 "Detectives have followed up on multiple leads and gathered surveillance video evidence during extensive neighborhood canvasses," he said.

-A man who lives near the bar, Peter Ploskee, told WLS-TV that he heard gun shots, looked out a window and saw "people running from the bar in every direction."
+A man who lives near the bar, Peter Ploskee, said he heard gunshots, looked out a window and saw "people running from the bar in every direction."

 "It was just chaos," he said.
 "People are just running, people screaming."